imalyd/oitool/readme.md

 testcases=31 # Maximum ID of testcases
 ```

-If there is no file named `.ya` in your folder, then the default setting will be used.
+If there is no configuration file, then the default setting will be used.